mpostol/TP/ExDataManagement/DataStreams/READMECryptography.md

 ![Blockchain](.Media/Blockchain.png)

 Blockchain security helps ensure that if someone wants to modify one of the blocks in the chain, they must modify all the blocks that have been attached to that chain later.
 Of course, this is still possible, so further safeguards are needed.
 Among other things, the growth rate of this chain, i.e. the speed of adding subsequent blocks to the chain, is greater than the possibility of modifying fragments of the chain.
 This topic is far beyond the scope of this document, but if you are interested in getting more I encourage you to check out a dedicated GitHub repository [NBlockchain][NBlockchain].
 There is a practical example of how to implement such a chain.

-### 3.1.
-Hash Function Applicability Example
+### 2.2.
+Example

 So let's see how the hash function works and how it can be used in practice.
 In the [CryptographyHelpersUnitTest][CryptographyHelpersUnitTest] class, two unit tests have been prepared.
 They use the [CalculateSHA256][CalculateSHA256] method defined in the library.
 It is worth emphasizing once again that the argument of a hash function is always a bitstream.
 But obviously, the hash function may also be used for text, namely a bitstream for which an encoding has been defined.
 In the `CalculateSHA256Test` method, we have to protect a password.
 It is a string of random characters.
 Password may be associated with syntax and semantics to make it easier to remember but, fortunately, these syntax and semantics rules have no impact on the hash calculation.
 In this method, instead of a bitstream, we have a stream of characters compliant with the string type.
 The Alt+F12 key will take us to the definition of the [CalculateSHA256][CalculateSHA256] method.
 The input parameter of this method is a sequence of characters of the `string` type, but the hash function operates on an array of bytes, therefore we must transform this string of characters into a string of bytes.
 To do this, we need to have associated an encoding.
 In the case of the method under consideration, this is `UTF8`.
-This is the first yellow light that should light up because everyone who will use the result of the hash function to check the correctness of the input string must use the same encoding (UTF8 in this case).
+This is the first yellow light that should light up because everyone who will use the result of the hash function to check the correctness of the input string must use the same encoding format (UTF8 in this case).
 If someone uses a different encoding, the hash function cannot necessarily be used to check the consistency of the input text.
 To be able to calculate the hash function in the [CalculateSHA256][CalculateSHA256] method, we need to create an object of the `SHA256Managed` class available in the language library.
 Since it implements `IDisposable`, I used the using statement.

 In the next line: